xsutD7YBMiZCkgV9uxxJ6Z/movemint/README.md

 `git clone https://github.com/open-libra/movemint`

-Update the Libra Core submodule. `cd` into the cloned repo and run: `git submodule update`
+Update the Libra Core submodule. `cd` into the cloned repo and run: `git submodule update --init --recursive`

-Then build movemint: `cargo build movemint`
+Then build movemint: `cargo build`

 To run it, open two windows: